ohnosequences/gener8bundle/README.md

   "org": <String>,
   "name": <String>,
   "version": <String>,
-  "objectName": <String>  // optional!
+  "objectName": <String>
 }
 ```

 So it just takes the description of the bundle.
-And the `objectName` field is optional, so that if you don't fill it, it will be a transormed form of `name` (to be a proper Scala identifier).
+And the `objectName` field **is optional**, so that if you don't fill it, it will be a transformed form of `name` (to be a proper Scala identifier).

 #### Prefilled JSON